Mass redact a wide range of documents

 -

-Area Code and Main Number: The pattern searches for:
+Area Code and Main Number: Searches for:

-- Area code, which may be enclosed in parentheses (e.g., (123)) or presented without them (e.g., 123).
+Area code, possibly enclosed in parentheses (e.g., (123)) or without (e.g., 123).

 Email Addresses: